mariaaxime/poodr/README.md

 #### 5.1.4.
 Consequences of Duck Typing

 Concrete code is easy to understand but costly to extend.
-Abstract code my initially seem more obscure but, once understood, is far easier to change.
+Abstract code may initially seem more obscure but, once understood, is far easier to change.
 Use of a duck type makes your code easier to extend but casts a veil over the underlying class of the duck.

 > Once you begin to treat your objects as if they are defined by their behavior rather than by their class, you enter into a new realm of expressive flexible design.